ziirish/burp-ui/README.rst

 Also please, read the `Contributing`_ page before reporting any issue to make sure we have all the informations to help you.
+Bug report that don't comply with the rules will likely be **ignored** because my spare time is quite limited.

 See also
 --------